Kinetic route to helicity-constrained decay: Magnetic-helicity evolution at subion scales

-To assess the implications of sub-ion nonideality on magnetic helicity, we analyze our freely decaying 2D3V PIC simulations (see Appendix~\ref{appA} for the setup and details of our numerical experiments) with $\partial_z = 0$; the correlations reported below should therefore be interpreted as tendencies within this geometry and initial-condition class.
-In this geometry it is convenient to write~\citep{Strauss1976}
+To assess the implications of subion nonideality on magnetic helicity, we analyze our freely decaying 2D3V PIC simulations with $\partial_z = 0$; the results below span both initially nonhelical and net-helical configurations and both reduced and realistic ion-electron mass ratios (see Appendix~\ref{appA} for the precise definition of $\sigma$ and the full numerical setup).
+The correlations reported below should therefore be interpreted as tendencies within this geometry and initial-condition class.
+In this geometry, it is convenient to write~\citep{Strauss1976}